 - Consult a homeopathic practitioner, some recommend pulsatilla.

-- Place a bag of frozen blueberries or peas at the top of your belly.
-Place a heating pad at the bottom of your belly.
+- Place bag of frozen blueberries or peas at the top of your belly.
+Place a heating pad at the bottom of belly.
 Weird but works for some.

-- Do handstands in a swimming pool…swimming in general is good stuff.
+- Do handstands in swimming pool…swimming in general is good.